d12frosted/elpa-mirror/melpa/dired-toggle-sudo-readme.txt

 Allow to switch from current user to sudo when browsind `dired' buffers.

-To activate and swit with "C-c C-s" just put in your .emacs:
+To activate and switch with "C-c C-s" just put in your .emacs:

 (require 'dired-toggle-sudo)
 (define-key dired-mode-map (kbd "C-c C-s") 'dired-toggle-sudo)